 - What choices can I make, with regard to how I respond to this event?

 Take as long as you need to reflect on these questions, then imagine yourself doing whatever is within your power, to respond to the situation in the best possible way.
 This might involve, like Epictetus, saying “That is outside the sphere of choice, so it is nothing bad,” or “You may seem bad, but you are only an impression, not under my control.”
 It may involve taking actions which are under your control, in a way which preserves your freedom and integrity.
 Or you may see other ways of responding effectively.

-Whatever response you have imagined, ask yourself, “Does this make the situation less unpleasant?” and “Do I see how to maintain my integrity and freedom?”
+Whatever response you have imagined, ask yourself, “Do I see how to maintain my integrity and freedom?”